Brown-University-Library/django-shibboleth-remoteuser/README.md

     )
     ```

  * A template tag is included which will allow you to place {{ login_link }} in your templates for routing users to the login page.
+To activate add the following to settings.py:

    ```python
     TEMPLATE_CONTEXT_PROCESSORS += (